No matter where your firm is physically located, you probably already take advantage of all the benefits of a globalised economy.

 Due to these fees and charges, the more transactions you initiate with your SGD, the more money you – and your recipient – stand to lose.

-Wallex’ multi-currency account provides the cost-effective, convenient and fast cross-border payment alternative to expensive and slow international bank transfers.
+Wallex’ global business account provides the cost-effective, convenient and fast cross-border payment alternative to expensive and slow international bank transfers.

 Designed to simplify FX based accounts receivables , the multi-currency wallet from Wallex enables you to easily hold, convert and pay using multiple currencies while managing your FX risk.
 The wallet also connects your balances directly to our other cross-border tools for international payments, FX conversions and global collections so you can handle your funds easily, efficiently and safely.
 Moreover, the solution also helps you optimise your finance operations, manage liquidity and trade internationally much more effectively than before.For SMEs involved in international trade, importers/exporters and eCommerce sellers, opening this account requires no minimum balance or hefty monthly fees.
 Sign up for free with a multi-currency account from Wallex.
 To get started, click here.